How to Patent a Mobile App Idea?

 Under non-provisional applications, you can file without any claim created on the application made in the convention nation or with no app reference that is present in the procedure.
 It should be accompanied by a total claim and specifications.
 It must have the invention’s written description and a claim that defines the invention legally.

 Although it’s a tedious procedure that demands lots of paperwork, you should explore it.
-Some vital documents that you may need during this procedure include:
+Your patent application should include the followings:

 - Data Disclosure Statement

 - Entity Status Form